-An Incomplete is to be initiated by the student.
-Students need to have completed three-fourths (75%) of the assigned course work needed for a passing grade in the course.
-In order to be eligible for an Incomplete, students on Academic or Warning, Suspension, or Probation may not receive any incomplete grades.
+An Incomplete is to be initiated by the student and be approved by the instructor of the course and the Dean of Academics.
+The student must have completed three-fourths (75%) of the coursework required for a passing grade prior to requesting an Incomplete.
+The Incomplete is not an option to be exercised frequently by the student.
+Students on academic or financial aid probation or suspension may not receive any incompletes.